XaverStiensmeier/getTalkTime/README.md

 - "o", "--output": File to write csv to.
 If none is given, no csv file will be written.

 ## About Thresholds
 If you have too much background noise, I advise you to first use noise reduction (using Audacity or another program) and then come back.
-Altering the threshold should be the last resort or if you know what you are doing.
+Altering the threshold should be the last resort.
+Of course, if your recording is very quiet, thresholding might be the right way to go.